Stage & Acting School – Frequently Asked Questions

-We aim to provide as many opportunities as possible for our students to share their work and always have our annual Christmas show as well as a final show at a professional theatre in June or July.
-Become a member and gain a pass to our ‘Access all Areas’ pages and you will also have the chance to see where other performing opportunities may be available.
+We aim to provide as many opportunities as possible for our students to showcase their hard work, in addition to our annual Christmas show and a final show in a professional theatre in June or July of each year too.

 What about agents, casting directors and jargon?

-Please be aware that that casting professionals, directors and production companies are usually working to a very tight deadline.
-In light of this they have little time for ‘games’ or ‘giddy’ or ‘shy’ children, We don’t mean to sound harsh but if your child isn’t confident, there is little point in them auditioning at the moment – THEY ARE STILL GREAT KIDS – but will probably need to attend regular skills (acting, singing and dance) classes to build their confidence.
+Please be aware that that casting professionals, directors and production companies work to a very tight deadlines.
+As a result, they have little time for ‘games’ or ‘giddy’ or ‘shy’ children.
+We really don’t mean to sound harsh, but if your child isn’t confident, there is little point in them auditioning at the moment – THEY ARE STILL GREAT KIDS, but will probably need to attend regular (acting, singing and dance) classes with us, to build their confidence.

-Favouritism really doesn’t exist!
-It may seem that other people are getting auditions and your child isn’t, however this is nothing to do with us having ‘favourites’ it is simple what the casting directors are asking for.
-In all honesty boys get more opportunities than young children (5 -7 yrs) and teens (14 -19yrs) generally get more opportunities too.
+Favouritism doesn’t exist!
+It may seem that other people’s kids are getting auditions and your child isn’t, however this is nothing to do with ‘favourites’, it’s simply down to what the casting directors are asking for.

 Breakdown: This is what we receive on a daily basis.
 It is a list sent out to all agents all over the UK and contains descriptions of all acting jobs available in various fields, commercials, films, tv drama’s, etc. We carefully read the breakdown and see if any of our children/young actors match the brief (breakdown).
 If so then we make suggestions (see below).
 So you see, it is in our interest to suggest the appropriate children/young actors.
 If we just suggested ‘favourites’ we would narrow our chances of getting work.
 We MATCH what they want.
 Nothing else.